Sustainability Vocabulary Catalog

 Overview

 Web vocabularies are a means to bring consistent understanding of meaning to ESG claims and assessments throughout transparent value chains based on UNTP.
 There are hundreds of ESG standards and regulations around the world, each with dozens or hundreds of specific conformity criteria.
 Any given value chain from raw materials to finished product is likely to include dozens of passports and conformity credentials issued against any of thousands of ESG criteria.
 Without a consistent means to make sense of this data, UNTP would provide a means to discover a lot of data but no easy way to make sense of it.
-The UNTP defines a standard and extensible topic map (taxonomy) of ESG criteria and provides a mechanism for any standards authority, or national regulator, or industry association to map their specific terminology to the UNTP vocabulary.
+This specification describes a consistent way to structure sustainability claims (in product passports and facility records) as well as sustainability assessments (in conformity credentials).
+It also provides guidance to scheme owners about how to make their sustainability standards compatible with linked data digitalisation.

 The UNTP core vocabulary defines the uniquely identified linked data entities such as Product, Location, Facility, Party, Standard, Regulation, Criteria, Declaration, Attestation, Endorsement.
 These entities provide the building blocks for construction of Digital Product Passports and Digital Conformity Credentials.